lexnederbragt/teaching-portfolio/pub/mappe.md

 ## Conclusion

-After several years of continued development, I am very satisfied with BIOS1100. i have found the right 'form' for this course, with lectures, Participatory Live Coding sessions and group sessions.
+After several years of continued development, I am very satisfied with BIOS1100.
+I feel I have found the right format for this course, with lectures, Participatory Live Coding sessions and group sessions.
 The material written for the course, the set of problem exercises and Multiple Choice Questions are of sufficient quality and amount.

-Along the way, educational theory has informed me for the many choices a teacher has to make.
+Along the way, educational theory has informed me for the many choices I as a teacher had to make.
 It has made me choose methods to lower cognitive load, for example by successfully scaling up Participatory Live Coding.
 It has shown me the importance of formative assessment, how there are different ways to be informed about student progress and how collecting this information can guide course adjustment immediately, or in between course editions.
-Finally, it has led to a much better alignment of the way students are exposed to programming, and work with it, with the summative assessment, by making the exam situation as similar as possible to the rest of the activities in the course.
+Finally, it has led to a much better alignment of the way students are exposed to programming, and work with it during the course, with the summative assessment, by making the exam situation as similar as possible to the rest of the activities in the course.

 Students also report more satisfaction with the course now than in the beginning.
-In the student evaluation of 2019, for the first time the words feeling of mastery ('mestringsfølelse') appeared in the open questions.
+In the student evaluation of 2019, for the first time some expressed achieving a feeling of mastery ('mestringsfølelse') in the open questions of the evaluation questionnaire.

-I plan to continue to explore new areas in educational science to make adjustments in my teaching.
-I am convinced that using it as a basis for trying out things is the most fruitful way forward.
+I plan to continue to explore educational science to make adjustments in my teaching.
+I am convinced that using it as a basis for course design is the most fruitful way forward.

 ```{=tex}
 \newpage